Letopis

-Letopis was a Russian monthly journal published in St Petersburg from December 1915 until December 1917.
+Letopis (Russian: Летопись, in English, "Chronicle") was a Russian monthly journal published in St Petersburg from December 1915 until December 1917.
 It had a range of material including literary, scientific and political material.
 Its political stance was to oppose nationalism and the First World War.
-Officially A. F. Radzishevsky was the editor but in practice Maxim Gorky edited the paper.
+Officially A. F. Radzishevsky was the editor but in practice Maxim Gorky edited the journal.

 Under the Tsarist regime Letopis was continually censored for an anti-war stance.
 Nikolai Sukhanov, described how the editors used to meet in Gorky's flat, in particular during the February Revolution: